flythereddflagg/flythereddflagg.github.io/python_book/docs/02-Getting-Started.md

 ### Text Editor
-The next thing to consider is the way you will write code.
+The next thing to consider is what you will use to actually write the code.
 True to my coding upbringing, **I strongly discourage IDEs and IDLEs.** They are not conducive to you learning how to code and will make you dependent on them.
 I have met too many coders that cannot work on anything but their own IDE and therefore are useless if anything even remotely different comes along.

 I am asking for some faith from you right now.
 But trust me when I say that if you learn to code without an IDE you will learn better than any of your peers that use an IDE.